Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

-In the next theorem we show that the covering vector field $v_h(r)$ associated with the linear SPDE \eqref{eq:spde} is indeed adapted to the filtration $\{\mathcal{F}_r\}_{r \geq 0}$.
+In the next theorem we show that the covering vector field $v_h(r)$ associated with the linear SPDE \eqref{eq:spde} is indeed deterministic and adapted to the filtration $\{\mathcal{F}_r\}_{r \geq 0}$.
 Consequently, the Skorokhod integral~\eqref{Skorokhod} coincides with the It\^o integral~\eqref{Ito1}.

 \begin{theorem} The covering vector field \eqref{defC} for the linear SPDE \eqref{eq:spde} is a deterministic, $U$-valued process that is adapted to the filtration $\{\mathcal{F}_r\}_{r \geq 0}$, thereby satisfying the necessary conditions for It\^o integration in the infinite-dimensional setting.
 Consequently, the Skorokhod integral~\eqref{Skorokhod} coincides with the It\^o integral